ashsne/Extended-Kalman-Filter/README.md

 # Extended Kalman Filter

-This projects towards first step towards localization through Extended Kalman Filter.
+This projects towards first step towards localization through Extended Kalman Filter in C++.
 It estmates the state of a moving object of interest with noisy lidar and radar measurements.

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

-This repository includes two files that can be used to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see the uWebSocketIO Starter Guide page in the classroom within the EKF Project lesson for the required version and installation scripts.

-Once the install for uWebSocketIO is complete, the main program can be built and run by doing the following from the project top directory.

-1. mkdir build
-2. cd build
-3. cmake ..
-4. make
-5. ./ExtendedKF

-Note that the programs that need to be written to accomplish the project are src/FusionEKF.cpp, src/FusionEKF.h, kalman_filter.cpp, kalman_filter.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.

 **INPUT**: values provided by the simulator to the c++ program